wjakubowicz/django_crm/README.md

 ## Future Enhancements:
 - Display a checkmark next to the selected theme
 - Improve language support and enable language switching
-- Display the coordinates on a map with pins at each record's address
 - Export data to popular document formats such as PDF, CSV, and XLSX
 - Enable 2FA login using an authenticator app or a hardware token
 - Log changes made to the database